 Conclusion

-By following the steps outlined in this blog post, you can set appropriate limits for your organization’s email attachments, preventing unnecessary delays and rejections on the emails.
+By following the steps outlined in this blog post, you can establish appropriate limits for email attachments within your organization, thus preventing unnecessary delays and rejections of emails.

-If you are increasing the size limits and sending an email Internally which should be fine and there would be less rejected emails.
-But, if you are sending a large email to another organization, Please note that it may or may not be received by the third party email server as they may have set their email message size restrictions as per their requirement.
+If you are increasing the size limits and sending an email internally, it should generally be fine, resulting in fewer rejected emails.
+However, when sending large emails to another organization, please note that the reception may vary.
+The third-party email server may or may not accept the email, depending on their email message size restrictions, which they have set according to their requirements.